tsedio/tsed/docs/docs/controllers.md

 #### Locals

-@@Locals@@ is a request property used by third-party like template engine to render a page by the server.
+@@Locals@@ is a response property used by third-party like template engine to render a page by the server.
-If you attach data on it, you'll expose this data to the template.
+If you attach data on it, template engine will use it to render the template.

-If you don't want that, don't use this attribute!

 Here is an example: